; PSY 1903

 Indexing and Subsetting in R

-In this section, we’ll explore how to access and manipulate specific parts of your data using indexing and subsetting.
+In this section, we’ll focus on how to access and manipulate specific parts of your data frames—the most common structure you’ll work with in R.

 1. Indexing Basics